-This document can help your business comply with the Companies Act 2006 and Electronic Commerce Regulations (EC Directive) 2002 and the EU Regulations relating to Alternative Dispute Resolution.
+This document can help your business comply with the Companies Act 2006, and Electronic Commerce Regulations (EC Directive) 2002 and the EU Regulations relating to Alternative Dispute Resolution.
+The Privacy Notice is designed to support you in GDPR compliance regarding data collection.

-You need this document if your business uses the internet or email to communicate with colleagues or clients, and you want a clear, straightforward website and email policy.
+You need this document if your business uses the internet or email to communicate with colleagues or clients, and you want a clear, straightforward website legal notice and email policy.

 This document contains templates for information that is usually found on websites.
 Some of this information is required by law.
 The disclaimer notice and statements concerning copyright and third party links are ‘optional extras’: they may not be necessary but notices of this type are often found, in a variety of forms.